|

 “I was born with one foot in the road,”

 is one way a 70 year old guy we recently met described himself.
-Call us

 Gypsies, Vagabonds, Perpetual Travelers, whatever you like, but we are

-always interested in travel and finding new places to explore.
+finding new places to explore.
 No, we

-are not looking to stay at that walled in, guard protected 5 star
+are not looking to stay at that walled-in, guard protected 5 star

 resort, at least not for long.
 We want to meet the locals, eat, drink

-and shop where they do, go where they go, and learn about them and their
+and shop where they do, go where they go, and learn about them

 We have met folks well into their 80’s continuing their journeys, still with a